 Chicago White Sox at Kansas City Royals

-The Chicago White Sox and the Kansas City Royals meet in game two of their three game AL Central division set from Kauffman Stadium in MLB action on Saturday afternoon.
+The Chicago White Sox and Kansas City Royals meet Monday in MLB action at Kauffman Stadium.